 6 Natural Alternatives to Ibuprofen and Other Pain Relief Medications

 Turmeric.
 This beautiful golden root works on some of the major inflammatory pathways in the body to bring down pain and inflammation.
-It is excellent as a beverage (see recipe below) and can be taken in capsule form at a dose of 1,000-2,500 mg daily.
+Specifically the curcumin compounds found in turmeric support inflammation and detoxification in the body.
+It is excellent as a beverage (see recipe below) and can be taken in capsule form.

 Ginger.
 This little root is a rival to NSAIDs!
 It’s been shown to be as effective as NSAIDs at reducing pain.
 In general, a dose of 1,000 mg twice daily works well for most people.
 Ginger is also lovely as a tea and can be combined with turmeric for double the herbal anti-inflammatory power!